GH mother celebrates daughter's aggregate 15 in 2023 BECE

 A Ghanaian mother expressed sheer joy and pride as she celebrated her daughter's outstanding performance in the 2023 Basic Education Certificate Examination (BECE).

-Taking to TikTok, where she goes by the username @kadiatusandi2, the elated mother shared multiple videos and images showcasing her daughter's impressive results.
+Taking to TikTok, with the username @kadiatusandi2, the elated mother shared multiple videos and images showcasing her daughter's impressive results.

 In one video, she captioned the achievement with heartfelt words: